Thursday, September 19, 2024

 To keep the dreaded "skip rate" at bay, artists began to craft shorter songs.
 Lengthy instrumental intros were swapped for immediate engagement, resulting in a significant reduction in the average duration of hit songs.
 In 2021, nearly two-thirds of chart-toppers clocked in at under three minutes, a departure from the days when a four-minute+ song was the norm.

 As individual songs shrank, albums expanded.
 Streaming listeners, keen to maximize their musical experience, embraced longer albums.
 More songs equaled more income, with Taylor Swift's "Midnights" dominating the Hot 100 chart by offering an extensive musical journey.
+The average complexity of melodies had fallen over time, with two big drops in 1975 and 2000, as well as a smaller drop in 1996.
+The overriding pattern shows decreasing complexity and increasing note density in popular melodies over time, especially since 2000.

 Streaming opened doors for genres that once struggled for visibility.
 Latin and K-Pop artists rose to prominence on Spotify's Global Top 100, fostering a rich tapestry of cross-genre collaborations.
 Remixes featuring artists from different backgrounds expanded a song's appeal and audience, exemplified by Justin Bieber's "Sorry (Latino Remix)" with J. Balvin.